Barandis/kessel/src/docs/parsers/anyof.md

 #### Parameters

-* `cs` The set of characters that the next character is expected to be a part of.
+* `cs`: The set of characters that the next character is expected to be a part of.
 This can be either a string or an array of single-character strings.

 #### Success